JFH5VM/JFH5VM/README.md

-- 👋 Hi, I’m @JFH5VM and I currently work as a dev in the railway industry
+- 👋 Hi, I’m @JFH5VM and I work as a dev in the railway industry
 - 👀 I’m interested in Angular, x86 asm, Crytography, MCU programming (Cortex M4)
 - 🌱 I’m currently learning Rust